Where you can find us:

 But huckleberries do have a brighter flavor than blueberries, much like wild strawberries have a brighter flavor than their commercial counterparts.
 Gaylussacia are also seedier than vaccinium, having ten seeds per berry rather than five, and the seeds tend to be crunchier.
 Vaccinium prefers rather acidic soils whereas Gaylussacia is less dependent on this soil feature, better suited for our less acidic Appalachian soils.

 The currants at the orchard are native varieties to North America but taken from from further west: the common Clove Currant (ribes odoratum), the Missouri Giant Currant (ribes odoratum var. villosum), the Golden Currant (ribes aureum), Crandall Currant (ribes odoratum “Crandall”) and we are still seeking Gwen’s Buffalo Currant (ribes odoratum “Gwen”).
 The fragrance of the flowers in the springtime is lovely, with their strong clove scent.
-And so the mellifluous name, odoratum…
+And so it garnered the mellifluous name, “odoratum”…

 The berries are juicy, are tart, and have something of the clove aroma.
 What they lack is the muskiness or earthiness of European blackcurrants, a flavor that some North American palates consider to be an “acquired taste”.
 To maximize the sweetness, these bushes need full sun, and bird netting, so that the berries ripen before the birds make off with them.